script-fu/script-fu.github.io/_posts/2023-03-08-filter-plugin.md

 In Gimp 3 the user can select more than one layer.
 Plug-ins can also take in more than one layer, as a vector, which is a list of drawables.
-This is enabled by using a new type of script register.
+This is enabled by using a new type of script-fu register, *script-fu-register-filter*

-The old method of registering a script *script-fu-register* is deprecated.

-The new method is *script-fu-register-filter*

 *In this example I've used that new method to access the selected drawables*

 ```scheme